 Professional liability insurance, also known as errors and omissions insurance (E&O) or malpractice insurance, handles the defense costs from client lawsuits over unsatisfactory work, such as missed deadlines, mistakes, and undelivered services.

-Cyber insurance, sometimes called cybersecurity insurance, insures against the high costs of data breaches and malicious software attacks.
-Cyber liability also provides financial coverage for the cost of customer notification, credit monitoring, legal fees, and fines.
+Cyber insurance, also called cybersecurity insurance, protects against the high costs of data breaches and malicious software attacks.
+Cyber liability insurance also provides financial coverage for the cost of customer notification, credit monitoring, legal fees, and fines.

 Fidelity bonds provide reimbursement to a client if an employee steals from them, including theft by electronic funds transfer.
 They're sometimes required by client contracts.

 As an LLC, your personal assets are protected from business liability.
-But that doesn't completely safeguard your business from risk - including out of pocket costs from frivolous lawsuits if you aren't properly insured.
+But that doesn't completely safeguard your business from risk – including the high cost of legal defense, even for frivolous lawsuits, if you aren't properly insured.

-Once you compare quotes and find the right types of coverage for your small business, you can begin your policy and receive a certificate of insurance in less than 24 hours.
+When comparing quotes, you can consult with an agent on your business insurance needs.
+Once you find the right coverage for your LLC, you can start your policy and receive a certificate of insurance (COI) in less than 24 hours.